frealexandro/template_consume_api/README.md

 ### Facility 🔧

-1.You must look for the path where the files downloaded from the **Git Hub** repository are located, there you will find 4 python files to execute the main file, you must first modify the parameters, but in the same way the consumption of the API already brings some default parameters if you want to modify them you can modify them you must modify the object inside the **params.py** file
+1.Locate the path where the files downloaded from the GitHub repository are located.
+You will find four python files.
+To execute the main file, you must first modify the parameters.
+However, the API consumption already has some default parameters.
+If you wish to modify them, you can do so in the **params.py** file.

 ```